Sub and Function Procedures

 The same goes for Function procedure

-that you develop with VBA
+that you develop with VBA.

 Sub procedures

-procedure starts with the
+Every Sub procedure starts with the

 keyword Sub and ends with an End Sub statement.
 Here’s an